“But it is not enough merely to exist,” said the butterfly, “I need freedom, sunshine, and a little flower for a companion.”

 The phone rang again.
 He rushed to answer.
 This time, he wanted to wake up to reality.
 “Andy!”
 Clara’s voice trembled slightly.
 Oh, how she’d hoped for the answering machine!
 “Good thing you’re home!”
 For a moment, he thought he was talking to Clara from years ago, calling in the afternoon just to hear his voice.
 “I haven’t slept all night, Andy.
 You probably don’t understand because you can’t descend into the world where we all dare to live.”
 He was silent.
 Was that an insult?
 He still held the phone, listening like a seashell as Clara’s roaring voice brought a salty taste to his lips.
 “I’d like you to leave, Andy.
 I’m not chasing you, and I don’t want to be the one leaving.
 Please, because I know it will do us both good.
 I have no strength left to watch us drifting further and further apart.
 It’s better to forget each other, at least therapeutically.
 Maybe later you’ll find a fw words for us from all those words you carry around.”

 Andy hung up without answering.
 He felt nothing and had nothing to say, although he wished he could have defended himself.
 He didn’t know how because he believed in words and didn’t want to scatter them.
 “Wasting words is like wasting water in the desert,” he once told Clara.
 She smiled in disbelief, “That’s not true.
 You can produce words whenever you want, a bunch that can hurt, love, or fill the silence.”
 Andy used to cover her mouth with his palm, “Shhh!
 Words aren’t dead.
 They take the form of our feelings.
-Like time, we can’t bring them back.
+Just like time, we can’t bring them back.
 We are our words.
 Nothing else shows we’re alive.”
 She would laugh and push him away, “Our beating hearts and warm bodies kind of do.”